Climate Action Plan - Measure T-1.2

 How are we doing?

-Since 2014, the County has placed a total 793 acres of agricultural easements in the unincorporated county, well beyond the 2020 target!
+Since 2014, the County has placed a total 1,257 acres of agricultural easements in the unincorporated county, exceeding the 2020 target!
 The PACE Program began placing agricultural easements on properties in 2013.
 On March 3, 2021, he County’s Board of Supervisors adopted (Item 10) the PACE Program Update, which included new eligibility criteria to provide this opportunity to a larger group of agricultural landowners, and an update to the ranking criteria used for easement selection.

 How is this measured?